Letter from ITB

 Public Lecture from Experts

 SSGC2020 was filled with a series of public lectures.
 The first public lecture was given by Prof. Joel R. Primack, Ph.
 D. (UC Santa Cruz, USA) with the a title of “Our Current Understanding of the Physical Universe”.
-As the closing activity for the series of SSGC2020, Prof. Dr. Eiichiro Komatsu (Max Planck Institute für Astrophysik, Germany) delivered the second public lecture entitled “The New Quests for Physics of the Early Universe”.
+As the closing activity for the series of SSGC2020, Prof. Dr. Eiichiro Komatsu (Max Planck Institute für Astrophysik, Germany) delivered the a second public lecture entitled “The New Quests for Physics of the Early Universe”.

 Both lectures are open to the public and can be accessed by the public through the official YouTube channel of the ITB Astronomy Study Program.
 For those who cannot are not able to join directly (live streaming), the video recordings of these two public lectures will be available on the official YouTube channel of the ITB Astronomy Study Program.